AwsSG/wurc/README.md

 -   CI slack comunity for quick answers to short questions

--   My Mentor for continuous helpful feedback.
+-   My Mentor for the continuous helpful feedback.